Thanks for joining me today for my Picoworkers review

 • Sign up Bonus

-You will receive a $1 sign up bonus after completing the registration process.
-This is an attractive incentive for anyone seeking to make money online.
+You will receive a $0.50 sign up bonus after completing the registration process.
+It’s not very much of course, but it’s at least an incentive for anyone seeking to make money online.

 • Plenty of jobs